eclipse-platform/eclipse.platform.ui/docs/Status_Handling_Best_Practices.md

     1. You could fill the hard drive with information and slow the process of your application
     2. You will scare the product administrator who will see tons of 'possible' errors fill the log.

-There are couple best practices I gathered during my years of Support Engineer.

 **Rule #1:** if you show it, log it The rationale is that if you do not log it, we have no persistence of the issue.
 If the user closes the Dialog and closes support, we will have to reproduce the problem.
 Of course, in the case of a client-server environment, you do not have to log it in both places.
 If the message comes from the server, the client part can \*just\* present the message that will contain information about the real log record in the server log, so the administrator can retrieve it.
 Still I would recommend you save the message only (not the whole record) in the client environment, in case the clients forgets the correlator identifier to the server log.
 Another possibility is to log the message at a DEBUG or TRACE level.
 Remember to be cautious or you will end up in Scenario #1 : Logging too little.

 **Rule #2:** Log even expected exception Some exceptions are expected in your environment.
 For instance, if you connect to a database using JDBC, you may encounter the java.sql.SQLException.
 It may be an exception you can recover from (i.e. StaleData) or one you cannot recover from (Server is down).
 You should not log the StaleData exception or the log will contain too much information.
 The user/administrator is not interested about your internal code and how you recover.
 Yet you should log the unexpected exception.
 We recommend you log the message of an expected exception only, not the whole stackTrace, but at a WARNING or DEBUG level.

 Other technique exists that keep a statistic view of your expected errors.
 This allow an administrator to realize, for instance, that the application is getting a lot of StaleException between 8pm and 9pm on Friday.

-**Rule #3: ZZZZZZZZZZZZZZZZZZZ I DO NOT HAVE A RULE #3 :( ZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZ**

-There is tons of information and documentation on the web.
-On interesting paper about logging exception is the following: \[ [http://dev2dev.bea.com/pub/a/2006/11/effective-exceptions.html](http://dev2dev.bea.com/pub/a/2006/11/effective-exceptions.html)\]

 The Eclipse IStatus
 ===================